-Yes, the right of competitors, associations, qualified entities, Trade regulatory enforcement systems in your jurisdiction that deal with aspects of the Directives? associations and Chambers of Industry and Commerce to initiate proceedings in front of the Voluntary Board of Conciliation and to file claims against the infringer.
+Yes, the right of competitors, associations, qualified entities, Trade associations and Chambers of Industry and Commerce to initiate proceedings in front of the Voluntary Board of Conciliation and to file claims against the infringer.

-The "Wettbewerbszentrale" is an important and wide-reaching, independent institution with a judicially authorized right to prosecute unfair commercial practices.
+The "Wettbewerbszentrale" is an important and wide-reaching, independent institution with a judicially authorised right to prosecute unfair commercial practices.